PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 Repeat until the g option appears and press g. cd to your sandbox and run `make -j 8`

+# Optional Configuration Details
+You've reached the end of the main installation instructions.
+If you want to store you data on an S3 server or set up MPI-linked instances, follow the instructions below.

-# S3
+## S3
 S3 is long term storage for amazon's cloud.
 S3 objects (files, images) can only be accessed through http, but is much cheaper than ebs volumes.
+For the most part, you can skip this step to get started, but you can save a lot of money if you keep your datasets and results on S3

 ### Create your access key ############
-- Go to the IAM management page.
+- Go to the Identity & Access Management page from the main AWS dashboard.
 On the left, click users.
 - Select your account and click user actions.
 - Select Manage Access Keys.
 - Click create access key.
 Click Download Credentials and open the file.
 You will need the access key and secret access key.